The Texas Chainsaw Massacre 2: Critical response

-Controversy
+Censorship

+Similarly to the first film, The Texas Chainsaw Massacre 2 faced significant censorship in numerous countries.
+In the United States, the Motion Picture Association of America (MPAA) refused to grant the film an R rating for theatrical release, despite it undergoing numerous cuts to tone down its violence.
+"I told [executive producers Menachem Golan and Yoram Globus], going in, that there was no way we could get an R rating on that picture," said Hooper, "but they kept chopping away at it."
+When the MPAA refused to grant the film anything less than an X rating, Cannon Films opted to release it without a rating.

-In a similar way to its predecessor, The Texas Chainsaw Massacre 2 has had a checkered past in regard to its relationship with censors in various countries.
-As a result, the film was banned in Germany and Singapore, however the Freiwillige Selbstkontrolle der Filmwirtschaft in Germany later gave the uncut version an 18 rating, and Singapore gave it an R21 (Restricted to under 21) rating after an appeal.
+The film was banned in Germany and Singapore, though the Freiwillige Selbstkontrolle der Filmwirtschaft in Germany later gave the uncut version an 18 rating, and Singapore gave it an R21 (Restricted to under 21) rating after an appeal.
 When the film was submitted in the United Kingdom to the BBFC for a certificate, the BBFC notified Cannon, the distributor, that at least 20 to 25 minutes of footage would have to be trimmed in order for the film to be given an 18 rating.
 Cannon attempted to cut the film, but eventually gave up after numerous re-edited versions failed to pass the BBFC.
 The uncut version of the film was eventually given an 18 rating in 2001.
-When released in Ontario, Canada the film had had 11 minutes cut after being rejected three times by Ontario censors.
+When released in Ontario, Canada the film had 11 minutes cut after being rejected three times by Ontario censors.

 The film was banned in Australia for 20 years.
 An uncut version was released on VHS by Warner Home Video in New Zealand in 1987, but could also be found (illegally, as the box proudly stated) in some Australian video stores at the time.
 The New Zealand VHS cassette has become very rare.
 In 2000, an unofficial VHS release was issued to retailers throughout Australia.
 This was done so illegally by a duplicating house, and without the knowledge of the OFLC.
 When news of the illegal copies leaked, a number of retailers were raided for possessing infringing copies.
 The duplicating house was similarly raided by Federal Customs.
 The film was finally passed for official release in Australia on November 30, 2006.
 The Uncut "Gruesome Edition" DVD was released on January 24 the next year.